Construction Site Management

 Types of Degrees Construction Site Management Majors Are Getting

 The following table lists how many building/construction site management/manager graduations there were in 2019-2020 for each degree level.

 What Construction Site Management Majors Need to Know

-In an O*NET survey, building/construction site management/manager majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to building/construction site management/manager and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Building/Construction Site Management/Manager Majors

 Building/Construction Site Management/Manager majors often go into careers in which the following knowledge areas are important: